 Three Lakes Park, including a Nature Center & Aquarium, is a 90-acre community park offering fishing and hiking.
-A nature center with aquarium is open daily (except Monday).
+The nature center with aquarium is open daily (except Monday).

 The trails are wide and are either paved or gravel and circle each man-made lake.
 Lake 1 has a 0.6-mile trail around it, Lake 2 has a 0.3-mile trail, and Lake 3’s trail is 0.4 miles.
 The trails and most of the lake shore lines are also heavily shaded.
 Fishing is popular in Lake 1 and Lake 3 (not permitted in Lake 2, attached to the aquarium).
 The playground has three main play areas and plenty of open grass areas in between.